Queries

 In the where

-clause of select statement clauses connected with and
+clause of a select statement, conditions connected with

 Example:

-The following query which returns the set of values of the vector
+The following query returns the set of values of the vector

 [1,2,3,4,5]